psyhedeliq/sui-blockchain/README.md

 - Create or load existing wallets
 - Request funds from the faucet (10 SUI per request)
 - Transfer SUI between wallets (default 9 SUI)
+- Display transaction results and balances
 - Mint NFTs using the Sui devnet NFT module
 - Transfer NFTs between addresses
-- Display transaction results and balances
+- Check NFTs owned by the recipient address
+- Burn the last minted NFT

 ## Important Notes

 - Keypair files are stored in the `src/keypairs` directory and are gitignored for security
 - Each faucet request provides 10 SUI and costs 0.01 SUI
 - Maximum transfer amount is limited by available balance (consider faucet amount minus gas fees)
-- NFT minting uses the basic Sui devnet NFT module ```(0x2::devnet_nft)```
-- For production use, consider deploying your own NFT smart contract
+- NFT minting requires a deployed NFT package which you can deploy using the `mint-nft` script

 ## Security